OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

-introduced at the end of each of the above Chapters, together with computational performaces of some of the implemented CA. Eventually, Chapter \[ch:utility\] ends this user guide by presenting you some usefull library features that weren’t presented previously, like reduction functions.
+introduced at the end of each of the above Chapters, together with computational performaces of some of the implemented CA. Eventually, Chapter \[ch:utility\] ends this user guide by presenting you some usefull library features that werenâ€™t presented previously, like reduction functions.

 Quick Start
 ===========

-Installation {#ch:installation}
+Installation
 ============

 The 1.0 release of `OpenCAL`, here presented, is a collection of four